 There’s a saying that goes, “If you bought it, a truck brought it.”
 That may only be true 73.7% of the time, but either way, there are a lot of truckers out there in the U.S. delivering the things that we use and rely on every day.
 Over a million, in fact.

 Marley Transport & Trucking is one of those trucking companies.
-Yet, when we interviewed founder Shavon Marley, we found the incredible story behind this company that makes it stand out from the crowd.
+Yet, when we interviewed founder Shavon Marley, we found the incredible story behind this company is what makes it stand out from the crowd.

 A family-operated business